[Image is missing]

 Clariti 1 Day Multifocal is a daily contact lens from CooperVision.
 Using WetLoc technology, which creates a layer of moisture that ensures optimum eye wettability all day long, and Somofilcon A material that helps to keep your eyes healthy, white and well oxygenated.

-Dailies AquaComfort Plus Multifocal is a daily-use lens for wearers with presbyopia.
+Dailies AquaComfort Plus Multifocal by Alcon is a daily-use lens for wearers with presbyopia.
 Using blink-activated technology and a blend of moisturising agents, these lenses ensure that your eyes are hydrated all day, maintaining comfort and reducing irritability.

 Air Optix Aqua Multifocal are monthly lenses made for wearers with presbyopia.
 Made with silicone hydrogel to increase the flow of oxygen, these lenses maintain health and comfort throughout wear.
 Air Optix Aqua Multifocal contact lenses also make use of SmartShield Technology, which resists deposit and reduces irritation.